mihai-ursu/sidescrolling-gallery/README.md

-## WIP: A Sidescrolling Pineed Gallery
+## WIP: A Sidescrolling Pinned Gallery

 Inspired by an awwwards website.